• Skip to primary navigation

 Oat flour in a blender.

-• Make the oat flour.
-Blend the oats in a food processor or a high-powered blender until a fine flour texture is formed.
+Blend oats until fine flour texture is formed.

 Eggs, butter, vanilla, and sugar in a mixing bowl.